-Candidates' statements submitted in accordance with §13307 shall be filed with the county elections official, who shall cause the County Voter Information Guide, if any is required, to be mailed. §10540
+Candidates' statements submitted in accordance with §13307 shall be filed with the county elections official, who shall cause the county Voter Information Guide, if any is required, to be mailed. §10540

-U. S. Representative, State Legislative and County Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5:00 p.m. on the 88th day prior to the election, or in the event that the nomination period has been extended, until 5:00 p.m. on the 83rd day prior to the election.
+U. S. Representative, State Legislative and County Offices - Candidates' statements shall be filed in the office of the election official of each county within the district in which the candidate wishes a statement to be printed, not later than 5pm on December 8, or in the event that the nomination period has been extended, until 5pm on the December 13.